Ben Roethlisberger Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Matchup vs. Detroit

-- In one matchup against the Lions, Roethlisberger threw for 317 passing yards, 72.5 yards more than his over/under for Sunday.
+- Roethlisberger threw for 317 passing yards one matchup against the Lions, 71.5 more yards his over/under in Sunday's game.

-- Roethlisberger threw a touchdown pass in that matchup against the Lions.
+- Roethlisberger threw a touchdown pass in that outing against the Lions.

 - Note: Roethlisberger's stats vs. Lions date back to 2016.

-- The 258.9 passing yards the Lions give up per game makes them the NFL's 14th-ranked pass defense this season.
+- The 258.9 yards per game the Lions are allowing through the air makes them the NFL's 14th-ranked pass defense.

-- The Lions' defense is 19th in the league, conceding 1.9 passing touchdowns per game.
+- At 1.9 passing TDs allowed per game, the Lions defense is ranked 19th in the league.

 Recent Performances